Masculin Féminin: Reception

 Due to the portrayal of youth and sex, the film was prohibited to persons under 18 in France—"the very audience it was meant for," griped Godard.

-At the time of the film's release, French journalist Georges Sadoul praised the film's ability to speak to young people, while H. Chapier criticized the film for its sexual content but praised Leaud's performance.
+At the time of the film's release, French journalist Georges Sadoul praised the film's ability to speak to young people, while H. Chapier criticized the film for its sexual content but praised Léaud's performance.
 British critic Tom Milne called it Godard's "most complex film to date."
 American critic Pauline Kael said that it was "that rare achievement: a work of grace and beauty in a contemporary setting."
 Andrew Sarris called it "the film of the season."
 Judith Crist said that it had "flashes of original wit and contemporary perceptions."
 Bosley Crowther gave a negative review of the film and called it "entertainment of only the most loose and spotty sort."

 The film has since garnered widespread critical acclaim and it is often cited as one of Godard's greatest works.
 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 47 reviews, with an average rating of 8.4/10.
 The website's critics consensus reads, "A '60s time capsule stuffed with ideas about politics, pop culture, and the battle of the sexes, Masculine-Feminine is one of Godard's classic black-and-white films."
 Metacritic, which uses a weighted average, assigned the film a score of 93 out 100, based on 14 critics, indicating "universal acclaim".

 The film was selected for screening as part of the Cannes Classics section of the 2016 Cannes Film Festival.